KylieZC/kickstarter-analysis/README.md

 There is an opposite direction between success and higher goal amount range.
 The higher the goal range, the lower the successful percentage, the higher failed percentage.

 ### Limitations of the dataset
-Based on Category Statistics fliter by country, I found that this dataset mainly focus on US and GB, which is not comprehensive enough to analyze all the areas.
+Based on Category Statistics fliter by country, I found that this dataset mainly focus on US and GB, which is not comprehensive enough to analyze all the countries.

 ### Other possible tables and graphs
-We could create the graph of Outcome based on pledged to analyze the amount people actually willling to pay on these projects.
-Also, we can figure out which year has the highest average donation between 2009-2017.
+1. We could create the graph of Outcome based on pledged to analyze the amount people actually willling to pay on these projects.
+2. We can figure out which year has the highest average donation between 2009-2017.